apuhegde/TransBorderFreight-pySpark-BigQuery-Looker/README.md

 2. Clone this github repo

-3. Create a bucket on GCP and copy the file "dataproc-pip-installation.sh" into it using this code:
+3. Create a bucket on GCP and copy the file "dataproc-pip-installation.sh" into it using gsutil:

 ```
 gsutil cp <path-to-dataproc-pip-installation.sh> gs://accessory-bucket-name/scripts/dataproc-pip-installation.sh

 ```
-For example, I have called this bucket "tbf-analysis-accessory" and my code would read:
+For example, I've called this bucket "tbf-analysis-accessory", so my code would read:

 ```
 gsutil cp /Users/ahegde/Job_misc/Portfolio/TransBorderFreightAnalysis/VM_project_files/TransBorderFreight-pySpark-BigQuery-Looker/Terraform/dataproc-pip-installation.sh gs://tbf-analysis-accessory/scripts/dataproc-pip-installation.sh